topkecleon/telegram-bot-bash/doc/7_develop.md

 you can the change the level of verbosity of the debug argument:

 ```
-	"debug"		all output is redirected to "DEBUG.log", in addition every incoming message is logged in "MESSAGE.log" and "INLINE.log"
+	"debug"		all output is redirected to `DEBUG.log`, in addition every incoming message is logged in `MESSAGE.log` and `INLINE.log`
-	"xdebug"	same as debug plus set bash option '-x' to log any executed command in "DEBUG.log"
+	"xdebug"	same as debug plus set bash option '-x' to log any executed command in `DEBUG.log`
 ```

-Use the command `tail` to watch your bot live, e.g. "tail -f DEBUG.log".
-To obtain more information place set -x; set +x in your code.
+Use the command `tail` to watch your bot live, e.g. `tail -f DEBUG.log`.
+To obtain more information place `set -x; ... set +x` around suspected code.

 Sometimes it's useful to watch the bot live in the terminal: